All news

 Yoann Richomme: "On the Vendée Globe, everything is always possible"

-SKIPPERS' SAYINGS (3/40).
+THE SKIPPERS SAID (3/40).
 It is remarkable to think that in less than two years French skipper Yoann Richomme, skipper of Paprec Arkéa has launched a new boat, stood on the podium four times in races and won two transatlantic races.
 And so the double winner of the Route du Rhum and also La Solitaire du Figaro is right up there as one of the favourites of this Vendée Globe which will be his first ever round the world race.

 LORIENT, FRANCE - MARCH 15, 2023 : Paprec Arkéa skipper Yoann Richomme (FRA) is pictured on March 15, 2023, off Lorient, France.
 (Photo by Yann Riou / polaRYSE)